mialkin/docs/design/design patterns/observer.md

 ## Participants

-* **Subject**
+- **`Subject`**
-  * knows its observers.
-Any number of Observer objects may observe a subject.
+  - knows its observers.
+Any number of `Observer` objects may observe a subject
-  * provides an interface for attaching and detaching Observer objects.
+  - provides an interface for attaching and detaching `Observer` objects
-* **Observer**
+- **`Observer`**
-  * defines an updating interface for objects that should be notified of changes in a subject.
+  - defines an updating interface for objects that should be notified of changes in a subject
-* **ConcreteSubject**
+- **`ConcreteSubject`**
-  * stores state of interest to ConcreteObserver objects.
+  - stores state of interest to `ConcreteObserver` objects
-  * sends a notification to its observers when its state changes.
+  - sends a notification to its observers when its state changes
-* **ConcreteObserver**
+- **`ConcreteObserver`**
-  * maintains a reference to a ConcreteSubject object.
+  - maintains a reference to a `ConcreteSubject` object
-  * stores state that should stay consistent with the subject's.
+  - stores state that should stay consistent with the subject's
-  * implements the Observer updating interface to keep its state consistent with the subject's.
+  - implements the Observer updating interface to keep its state consistent with the subject's

 ## C# implementation